ElaWajdzik/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ***

-**Thanks for reading.** If you have some comments have I can improve my work, please let me know.
+**Thanks for reading.** Please let me know what you think about my work.
+My emali address is ela.wajdzik@gmail.com

 I am open to new work opportunities, so if you are looking for someone (or know that someone is looking for) with my skills, I will be glad for information.
-My emali address is ela.wajdzik@gmail.com

 **Have a nice day!**